-A couple years ago I shared a recipe I borrowed from David Arora on cooking honey mushrooms alongside their peeled stems, which is useful when you find a bunch of honeys that have grown to have large or long stems.
+A couple years ago I shared a wild mushroom recipe I borrowed from David Arora for cooking honey mushrooms (Armillaria mellea and others) alongside their peeled stems, which is useful when you find a bunch of honeys that have grown to have large or long stems, assuming that the bugs didn't get to the stems before you, which can happen.

 This past season I ended up finding a number of clusters that were really prime for eating: not too tall, and young, with a little time before their caps would be ready to open up and spore out.